-Faculty, staff, and students are expected to act professionally in the classroom, laboratory, and clinical settings, and in accordance with the professional ethics and standards of practice established by the National Athletic Trainer's Association, the Minnesota Board of Medical Practice, and the BOC.
+Faculty, staff, and students are expected to act professionally in the classroom, laboratory, and clinical settings, and in accordance with the professional ethics and standards of practice established by the National Athletic Trainer's Association (see Appendix A), the Minnesota Board of Medical Practice MN Statutes 147.091 to 147.162. and the BOC (See Appendix B).
 This includes appropriate and consistent action with regard to all settings and policy enforcement, dress, and conduct.
-Athletic training students are viewed as an extension of and representative of the University therefore the highest professional standards are expected.
+Athletic training students are viewed as an extension of and representative of the University; therefore, the highest professional standards are expected.